qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/getting_started.rst

    sudo journalctl -f -u qgis-server

-As mentioned above, we can setup ``multiwatch`` to increase the number of process to 2 for instance:
+As mentioned above, we can setup ``multiwatch`` to increase the number of processes to 2 for instance:

 .. code-block:: bash

    sudo apt install multiwatch

-Either in your bash line or in your init file, launch your QGIS Server by adding this line before the path to the :file:`qgis_mapserv.fcgi`:
+Either in your bash line or in your init file, launch your QGIS Server by adding this line before the path to :file:`qgis_mapserv.fcgi`:

 .. code-block:: bash